 RECENT MIGRAINE THERAPY

-(A)SYMPTOMATIC THERAPY
+SYMPTOMATIC THERAPY

 Symptomatic therapy for migraines focuses on relieving the immediate symptoms during a migraine attack.
 The primary goals are to reduce pain, alleviate associated symptoms (like nausea and sensitivity to light/sound), and restore normal functioning.
 Drugs used in Symptomatic Therapy